dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 If we do our GC scan frequently, we will be using a lot of cpu time scanning this list.
 If we slow the collector down, the list is going to keep growing, and so will our memory usage.
 In other words, its a sticky situation.
-A modern computer can probably handle this load, but we should avoid generating more load than necessary to give other audio applications as much time to do their work as possible.
+A modern computer can probably handle this load, but we should avoid generating more load than necessary so that other audio applications running at the same time can use as much time as they need.

 Finally, if the realtime thread needs to send a message to the UI thread, it can't just allocate memory and toss it at the GC thread for cleanup later.
 We could still use the GC+queue method discussed here to send messages to the realtime thread, but we probably only have time to build one good messaging system (we want to make audio, not send messages back and forth!)